top of page

 Teaching Philosophy

 Effective teaching within the broad discipline of Digital Art and Animation tells the story of problem solving, problems solved and problems that have been solved by others.
-These three aspects of teaching are not sequential; rather they form a triangular foundation upon which the teacher teaches and the students learn to become empowered, problem solving digital artists.
-Teaching problem solving involves leading students through the hard, technical slog of using software and hardware to give expression to artistic vision.
+These three aspects of teaching are not sequential; rather they form a triangular foundation upon which the teacher teaches and the students learn to become empowered, problem-solving digital artists.
+Teaching problem solving involves leading students through the hard, technical slog of learning to use software and hardware to give expression to artistic vision.
 Such learning involves reading about software and hardware features, following instructor-created and -lead demonstrations, finding and completing independently created tutorials and recreating existing works.
-It may involve immersing the student into the “guts” of HTML, CSS, MAX, MEL scripting or ActionScript.
-To increase the students’ assimilation of such information, I have expanded my instructional content to include a number of modalities.1 Such learner-centered activities give the students the base of knowledge necessary to create art, but they are not enough; students who stop at this point become no more than operators of software rather than independently functioning artists.
+It may involve immersing the student into the “guts” of HTML, CSS, MAX, Python, MEL scripting or ActionScript.
+To improve student learning and outcomes in all these areas, I have expanded my instructional content to include a number of modalities.1 Such learner-centered activities give the students the base of knowledge necessary to create art, but they are not enough; students who stop at this point become no more than operators of software rather than independently functioning artists.

 Telling the story of problems that have been solved by others involves the largely separate activity of breaking down and analyzing works of digital art created by practicing, professional artists.
 The interesting thing about the digital art discipline is that technical advances in computer speed, memory and capacity make the individual more capable; the individual and small groups can accomplish what heretofore could only be created by large organizations.
 Such analyses extract the universal principles of sound artistic practice from works that have been successful and provides assurance to today’s students that what they attempt today may be accomplished with available resources.